DheerajSingh02/Deep-learning-in-Python-using-Keras/README.md

 --------------------------------------------------------------------------------------------------------------------------
 The fundamental difference between a densely connected layer and a convolution layer is this:

-Dense Layers -----learns--- Global patterns in the input feature space, for a MNIST digit, patterns involving all pixels.
+Dense Layers -----learns---> Global patterns in the input feature space, for a MNIST digit, patterns involving all pixels.
-Convolution Layers -----learns --- Local patterns, in case of image-edges, and textures.
+Convolution Layers -----learns ---> Local patterns, in case of image-edges, and textures.

 These important characteristics give convnets two properties:
 1. The pattern they learn are translational invariant.